Table of Contents

 Preventing Future Infestations

-- Regularly clean all surfaces, floors, and cupboards with an approved disinfectant solution or bleach mixture.
+- Clean regularly: Wipe down surfaces, floors, and cupboards with disinfectant or diluted bleach.

 Professional Pest Control Services

-If DIY methods of cockroach control have failed, it may be time to call in the professionals.
-Professional pest control services are cost-effective and often come with a guarantee on their work.
-Experienced exterminators know how to properly use pesticides for maximum efficiency, as well as ensure pesticide safety for your family.
+If DIY cockroach control hasn’t worked, it’s time to call in the experts.
+Professional pest control services are often more effective and come with a guarantee for your peace of mind.

 Frequently Asked Questions